SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline EPM Platform GPON WM.md

 **Note:** If an unexpected error occurs during the workflow, the **Status** of the request in the **Workflow Overview** table is set to **Failed**.

 ### Passive Data Requests

 This workflow allows an OLT to obtain the passive components (Subscribers and Splitters) linked to its topology.

 1. An **OLT element** sends a request for the **Subscriber** or **Splitter** information to the **GPON WM**.
 2. The ****Skyline EPM Platform GPON WM**** receives the request and adds it to the **Workflow Overview** table to later process it depending on the parameters defined in the Configuration page.
-3. The **Skyline EPM Platform GPON WM** access the directory defined in the **Entity Import Directory** and retrieves therespective Subscriber or Splitter CSV files.
+3. The **Skyline EPM Platform GPON WM** access the directory defined in the **Entity Import Directory** and retrieves the respective Subscriber or Splitter CSV files.
 The element proceeds to process the required file and create a new compatible CSV file with the OLT element.
 4. The new compatible **Subscriber** or **Splitter** file is exported to the **Entity Export Directory** and a message is sent to the OLT indicating that the file is ready.
 After this, the **Status** of the request in the **Workflow Overview** table is set to **Completed.**

 **Note:** If an unexpected error occurs during the workflow, the **Status** of the request in the **Workflow Overview** table is set to **Failed**.

 ## Notes

 The Subscriber, Splitter and KAFKA Stream files are created by connectors external to the Skyline Platform EPM Solution, like the Generic KAFKA Consumer or the Telefonia por Cable S.A de C.V Geomarketing DB GPON.